- Original Medicare includes Medicare Part A and Part B.

 - Any gaps in coverage from original Medicare can be filled by additional parts or plans that are available to buy.

-Original Medicare is also sometimes referred to as “traditional Medicare.”
-It is comprised of two parts, Part A and Part B. Read on to learn what these parts cover, their costs, how to enroll, and more.
+Original Medicare has two parts, Part A and Part B. Read on to learn what these parts cover, their costs, how to enroll, and more.

 Medicare has multiple parts: Part A, Part B, Part C, and Part D. There is also Medigap, which is made up of 10 plans that you can choose from.